Simple supercuspidal L-packets of quasi-split classical groups: Depth of simple supercuspidal representations

-Let $\G$ be a connected reductive group over $F$.
-We assume that $\G$ is quasi-split and tamely ramified over $F$, namely splits over a tamely ramified extension of $F$.
-Furthermore, we put the following assumption:
+In the following, we assume that $\G$ is quasi-split and tamely ramified over $F$, namely splits over a tamely ramified extension of $F$.
+Furthermore, we put the assumption that $\G$ is $F$-simple, i.e., the local Dynkin diagram (see \cite[Section 1.8]{MR546588}) is connected.